thomasc1993/Google-Ads-LTV-Model-For-Value-Based-Smart-Bidding/README.md

 # Google Ads LTV Smart Bidding Automation

-This repository contains a minimal example of training a customer lifetime value (LTV) model and uploading predictions to Google Ads for Smart Bidding.
+This repository contains a minimal example of training a customer lifetime value (LTV) model and uploading predictions to Google Ads for offline conversions to improve value-based Smart Bidding.

 ## Project structure